cpmangukiya/cpm-utils/README.md

  ```
  var cpmUtils = require('cpm-util');
  cpmUtils.doSomething = function(req, res, next) {
-     // Do Your Stuff
+     // Do Your Stuff.
+Play with req, res, next.
  }
  // Run server by hitting **node app** in console
  // And then hit http://localhost:3000/doSomething to see your code being executed.
-Play with req, res, next variables passed to your function.
  // Healthecheck URL : http://localhost:3000/healthcheck
  ```